Jokymon/mypico_go/_sources/modifications.rst.txt

 Beeper with changeable frequencies
 ----------------------------------

-The built-in buzzer unfortunately can only buzz on one specific frequency an also is quiet loud.
+The built-in buzzer unfortunately can only buzz on one specific frequency and also is quiet loud.
 Therefore I decided to try and replace it with a passive buzzer that can be modulated.
-From another project I knew a type of buzzer that should work with 3.3V MCU is the muRata PKMCS0909E4000-R1.
+From another project, I knew a type of buzzer that should work with 3.3V MCUs.
+The device is a muRata PKMCS0909E4000-R1.

 These are the changes in the schema that I made: